 If you want more details about market returns than a single index, it is nice to remember that there are many different stock markets around the world.
 Visual Capitalist has a visualization of how large each of 60 stock market are in the world.

-If you want a nice summary of how each individual country fared, Business Insider presents a cartological view of the markets showing daily index returns for each of the major stock market.
+If you want a nice summary of how each individual country fared, Business Insider presents a cartological view of the markets showing daily index returns for each of the major stock markets.

-The Business Insider map is followed by each index’s 3 months, 6 months, year to date, and 1 year returns.
+The Business Insider map is followed by each index’s 3-month, 6-month, year-to-date, and 1-year returns.